Shivanshu2097/project_capstone/README.md

 # project_capstone
-Here’s an attractive and engaging bio for your Power BI project on GitHub:

----

 **Power BI Dashboard & Presentation Project**

 Welcome to my Power BI project repository! 🎉 This project showcases my skills in transforming raw data into insightful, interactive dashboards using Power BI.
 The primary goal of this project is to demonstrate the power of data visualization and how actionable insights can be drawn from complex datasets.